Comparisons Updated May 12, 2026

 When should you choose hard money?

-- ✓ You need to close in under 2 weeks - auction purchases, REO deals, short sales with tight deadlines.
-Hard money can fund in 3-7 business days.
-Bridge lenders generally cannot.
+• You need to close in under 2 weeks - auction purchases, REO deals, short sales with tight deadlines.
+Hard money often closes in a few days to a week, while many bridge lenders need closer to 1-3 weeks and more documentation.

 What do these loans actually cost?